 The Ways Fluoride Treatment Will Benefit Your Smile

-- It helps harden enamel in adults that have already grown.
+- It hardens enamel in adult teeth that have already grown in.

-How do you determine if you’re getting enough fluoride?
+How do you know if your teeth need more fluoride?

 Since most parts of North America have implemented community water fluoridation, brushing with fluoride toothpaste twice daily may offer your teeth the protection needed to prevent cavities.
 If you live in an area where your water has not been fluoridated, along with regular in-office fluoride treatments, we may recommend that you add daily fluoride tablets or drops to optimize your oral health.

 Depending on your unique oral health needs, we may also recommend regular, in-office fluoride treatments to strengthen your oral health and prevent larger dental problems from occurring.

 If you have questions about the benefits of fluoride and in-office treatments, call us today!